eugene-rom/discrete-brightness-bctl/README.md

 # Discrete brightness (brightnessctl based)

 Gnome Shell extension to change brightness in discrete steps, unlike default smooth brightness bar in Gnome Shell.
-For use with old laptops where brightness control doesn't works well when standard method used.
+This variant for use with old laptops where brightness control doesn't works well when standard method used.

 Needs brightnessctl package.